Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Experiments and Evaluation

+As most existing weakly supervised segmentation techniques relied on Grad-CAM \citep{selvaraju2017grad}, we implemented a baseline technique of this category, where we employed the class activation map on the same Swin transformer that we trained with the binary ICH detection task for Swin-HGI-SAM.
+Following the suggestion by \cite{jacobgilpytorchcam}, we applied the Grad-CAM target layer to the output of the first norm layer in the final block of the Swin transformer.
+Similar to the proposed self-attention-based method, the activation map was first multiplied by the brain mask and then thresholded to achieve the final hemorrhage segmentation as described in Section 4.2.
+The obtained fold-wise average threshold value for this model was 0.80.

-\subsection{Fully supervised U-Net}
+\subsubsection{Fully supervised U-Net}

 The U-Net is one of the most popular DL models in medical imaging applications.
 Therefore, we implemented a fully supervised U-Net model with a lighter architecture than that in the PhysioNet ICH data paper \citep{hssayeni2020intracranial}, which has four hierarchies in the encoding and decoding paths, but less embedding dimension.
+Each hierarchy consists of two Convolutional layers with ReLU activation function, a Max-Pooling layer in the encoding branch, and Transposed Convolutional layer in the decoding branch.
 We used the AdamW optimizer with an initial learning rate of 1e-3, the same sampling and augmentation strategy as our weakly supervised models, and a loss function made of Dice coefficient and cross-entropy, in a five-fold cross-validation setup.